tendai22/dpans94_ja/app.md

 ## C.5 Programming in Forth

-Forth is an English-like language whose elements (called “words”) are named data items, procedures, and  defining words capable of creating data items with customized characteristics.
+Forth is an English-like language whose elements (called "words") are named data items, procedures, and  defining words capable of creating data items with customized characteristics.
 Procedures and defining  words may be defined in terms of previously defined words or in machine code, using an embedded  assembler.
-Forth “words” are functionally analogous to subroutines in other languages.
-They are also equivalent to  commands in other languages – Forth blurs the distinction between linguistic elements and functional  elements.
+Forth "words" are functionally analogous to subroutines in other languages.
+They are also equivalent to  commands in other languages - Forth blurs the distinction between linguistic elements and functional  elements.
 Words are referred to either from the keyboard or in program source by name.
-As a result, the term “word”  is applied both to program (and linguistic) units and to their text names.
+As a result, the term "word"  is applied both to program (and linguistic) units and to their text names.
 In parsing text, Forth considers a  word to be any string of characters bounded by spaces.
 There are a few special characters that cannot be  included in a word or start a word: space (the universal delimiter), CR (which ends terminal input), and  backspace or DEL (for backspacing during keyboard input).
 Many groups adopt naming conventions to  improve readability.
 Words encountered in text fall into three categories: defined words (i.e., Forth  routines), numbers, and undefined words.
 For example, here are four words:  HERE DOES> !
 8493  The first three are standard-defined words.
 This means that they have entries in Forth’s dictionary,  described below, explaining what Forth is to do when these words are encountered.
-The number “8493”  will presumably not be found in the dictionary, and Forth will convert it to binary and place it on its pushdown stack for parameters.
+The number "8493"  will presumably not be found in the dictionary, and Forth will convert it to binary and place it on its push-down stack for parameters.
 When Forth encounters an undefined word and cannot convert it to a number,  the word is returned to the user with an exception message.
-Architecturally, Forth words adhere strictly to the principles of “structured programming”:  – Words must be defined before they are used.
+Architecturally, Forth words adhere strictly to the principles of "structured programming":  - Words must be defined before they are used.
-– Logical flow is restricted to sequential, conditional, and iterative patterns.
+- Logical flow is restricted to sequential, conditional, and iterative patterns.
 Words are included to implement the most useful program control structures.
-– The programmer works with many small, independent modules (words) for maximum testability and reliability.
+- The programmer works with many small, independent modules (words) for maximum testability and reliability.
 Forth is characterized by five major elements: a dictionary, two push-down stacks, interpreters, an  assembler, and virtual storage.
 Although each of these may be found in other systems, the combination  produces a synergy that yields a powerful and flexible system.

 ### C.5.1 The Forth dictionary

 A Forth program is organized into a dictionary that occupies most of the memory used by the system.
 This  dictionary is a threaded list of variable-length items, each of which defines a word.
 The content of each  definition depends upon the type of word (data item, constant, sequence of operations, etc.).
 The dictionary  is extensible, usually growing toward high memory.
 On some multi-user systems individual users have  private dictionaries, each of which is connected to a shared system dictionary.
-Words are added to the dictionary by “defining words”, of which the most commonly used is : (colon). the
+Words are added to the dictionary by "defining words", of which the most commonly used is : (colon). the
 : RECEIVE ( -- addr n ) PAD DUP 32 ACCEPT ;